 In time, I realized that no matter how much I wanted to return to the way I used to be, it was not going to happen and unless I accepted my circumstances and explored new opportunities, I would never get well.
 So I replaced self-defeating thoughts with positive self-talk.
 I avoided triggers and exercised.
 I read self-help books, inspiring memoirs, and online blogs.
 I even started my own blog and received support and encouragement from others who were struggling with the same issues.
 I attended peer support meetings and met others who struggle with mental health issues.
 I explored faith by attending Bible Study.
 I volunteered at the Literacy Center, joined a local Mom’s Club, and volunteered at NAMI.
 I wrote an article sharing my own struggle with mental illness for the NAMI newsletter.
 Several years ago, I was featured in a PBS documentary on Depression. https://www.pbs.org/video/close-to-home-depression-9p3tsx/

 I finally resigned from that teaching position that caused me so much pain and stress and moved onto greener pastures.
-Now I am a professional writing tutor at a local college, a professional speaker for National Alliance on Mental Illness (NAMI), and an Education Facilitator for Public Broadcasting System (PBS).
-I co-founded a writing group, which is still going strong, and I perform in community theatre productions–most recently, the musical Mamma Mia!.
+Now I am a professional writing tutor at a local college, a professional speaker and educator for National Alliance on Mental Illness (NAMI), and an Education Facilitator for Public Broadcasting System (PBS).
+I co-founded a writing group, which is still going strong, and I perform in community theatre productions–most recently, the musical Side Show.
 I remain hopeful and confident about my future and I no longer live in fear, shame, and silence.
-In fact, I now share my story to patients in Behavioral Health units at local hospitals on an ongoing basis, teach Peer to Peer Education courses, and run weekly support group meetings.
+In fact, I now share my story to patients in behavioral health units at local hospitals on a weekly basis, teach Peer to Peer Education courses, and run weekly support group meetings.

 By sharing my story, I hope to help and inspire others who may be suffering in silence.
 Remember, you are not alone.
 Even though it may seem like you can’t survive another day, recognize how far you’ve come.
 Whenever you are convinced you will never get well, think of all those who felt the same way and now lead happy, fulfilling lives.
 And you will, too.
 It may take time, patience, perseverance, and strength, but no matter what, there is always hope.
 You will get through this.
 As a wise soul once noted, “Just when the caterpillar thought the world was over, it became a butterfly.”